Nllii/Apollo/README.md

 ###  Workflow is a script to setup a Raspberry pi as a server for developement running ubuntu 22.04.
 Basic minimal setup.
 TESTED on ubuntu 22.04

+experienced linux users:
+You can manually just set the path to the workflow folder. and call this command dev, test its in tmux, to uninstall, just delete the path and the project folder.
+This script doesn't use /usr or /opt or /bin to prevent root calling some project path in your home.

 ## how to use :
-You can manually just set the path to the workflow folder. and call
 ```bash
 dev
 ```